-Basically, all our modern, cultivated plants are ‘genetically modified’ when compared to their primitive, natural ancestors.
+Basically, all our modern, cultivated plants are ‘genetically modified’ when compared to their wild, natural ancestors.
 Plant breeding is a constant process of re-combining the genetics of different plants with the aim to develop new and better varieties, with higher yields, improved resistances or other specific desired features.
 But in today’s political and regulatory context, GMOs and genetic modification refer to a very specific form of method and resulting plants.

 GMOs in Europe and the world

-Genetic modification is a daily routine all over the world.
+Genetic modification is a daily business all over the world.
 From pharmaceuticals to enzymes and from food to plants, genetic modification is being used on a very wide scale of products and for many different purposes in almost all countries on our planet.
 Still, when it comes to the genetic modification of plants, there are marked differences of public perception, policies and markets.

 Since their first commercial introduction in the late 90s, the uptake of GM crops has grown at breath-taking speed.
 In 2015 a 179,7 million hectares (ha) plantings worldwide was reached, an area larger than the totality of the European Union (view infographic).
 The Top 5 countries planting GM crops are USA, Brazil, Argentina, India and Canada.